SU_A_18

 [i] Iran.

-[i] At night.
+[i] at night.

 [i] Were you with a group of people?

 [r] We were with a group.
-There were five or six cops.
-They accompanied us, go here, go there.
-On the way we had to sneak a few times because there were soldiers and they were watching, is there someone or not.
-So we had to run as well.
-I didn’t have any good shoes myself when I left the village.
-I didn’t have any good shoes, I just had nice shoes.
-That’s good for going to a party or going to school.
-But not to go to the mountains to walk or anything.
+There were five or six agents .
+Or agent [intermediary] They guided us, Go here, go there.
+Along the way we had to sneak a few times because there were soldiers and they were watching, Is there anyone or not.
+So we also had to run fast.
+I didn’t have good shoes myself when I left the village.
+I didn’t have good shoes I just had nice shoes.
+That is good to go to a party or go to school.
+But not to go to the mountains for walking or something.
 I was cold too.
 We walked for five hours.
-Until we arrive in Baluchistan, Iran.
-There it was also very difficult.
-They were not so friendly, the people of Baluchistan.
-We had to take a bottle of water… We had to pay a lot of money to get a bottle of water.
+Until we arrived, arrived in Iran Balochistan.
+It was also super difficult there.
+They were not so friendly The people of Balochistan.
+We had a bottle of water … We had to pay a lot of money to get a bottle of water.
 Very expensive.
-They also have a few times, that was not so friendly, that I will never forget.
+They also have a few times, That was not so friendly, I will never forget that.
 From Quetta to Belgium we were on the road for about 31 days.
 From Pakistan to Belgium.
-When we left we didn’t know we were going to Belgium.
+When we left, we did not know that we are going to Belgium.
 We also did not know which country.
-But we knew, when we came to Quetta, and my brother said, he was a bit older, a bit smarter than me. “[name], we are super far from our family, from our mother.”
+But we knew, When we came to Quetta, and my brother said, He was a little older, he was a little smarter than me.
+He said: “[name], we are super far from our family, from our mother.”
 We had to give a hug to each other, and we had to cry.
-He said, “No, we’re not in Afghanistan anymore.”
-I could read that too.
-On the board of the […] everywhere.
+He said: “No, We are no longer in Afghanistan. ” I could read that too.
+On the plate of the … everywhere.
 The number plate of the car.
 And he could read that too.
-When I was sixteen years old, I finished school.
-I had my secondary school diploma in my hand when I was sixteen years old.
+When I was sixteen years old I was done with school.
+Then I had my secondary diploma in my hand when I was sixteen years old.
 Because I took the exam for two years.
-Normally, you have to be ready at the age of 18, but when I was 16, I was ready.
-I had my secondary education diploma in my hand.
-My brother, my big brother Bismillah, he worked, when he was in Afghanistan he was already working as an interpreter.
+Normally, to You have to be ready for 18 years, but when I was 16 years old, I was ready.
+I had my secondary education diploma on my hand.
+My brother, my big brother [name], he worked, when he was in Afghanistan he already worked as an interpreter.
 In Afghanistan with American soldiers.
-When I was in Afghanistan, my father had a dream for me.
+When I was in Afghanistan, My father had a dream for me.
 He wanted me to be a pilot.
-Because in Afghanistan we don’t have enough helicopters or planes or pilots.
+Because in Afghanistan we have too few helicopters or planes or pilots.
 To help people during the war or something.
-So he always had the plan, I had to… He had a plan for me.
-When I finished secondary school, he had the plan to go to… He had the plan that he would send me to India to study for pilot.
-Like a scholarship.
+So he always had plan, I had to … He had a plan for me.
+When I finished secondary education, he had planned to … He planned that he sends me to India to study for pilot.
+Like a fair, something like that.
 He had such a plan for me.
 He had money.
 My father had money.
-He could buy me a scholarship.
+He could buy a fair for me.
 So he had a plan.
-I also had a plan to become a pilot.
+I also planned to become a pilot.
 And also champion, world champion!
 So we were on the road for 31 days.
-We went to Iran, from Iran we went to Turkey.
-The border between Iran and Turkey was difficult.
-All borders were not that easy.
+We have been to Iran, We left Iran to Turkey.
+The limit of Iran and Turkey that was … All boundaries were not that easy.
 Everything was super difficult, everything.
-So the border from Iran to Turkey was the hardest, the hardest.
+So the border from Iran to Turkey that was the most difficult thing, that was the most difficult.
 We had to stay in the mountains for five days and five nights.
 And that was also a bit cold.
 There was also a little bit of snow.
-I didn’t have a thick coat myself.
-I didn’t have any good shoes myself.
-I had no food, no water.
+I didn’t have a big jacket myself.
+I didn’t have good shoes myself.
+I had no food myself, no water.
 So three nights.
 One day, I was super hungry.
-I was super hungry, I didn’t have anything with me.
-And the cops, they weren’t with us either, we were with a group.
-My brother was asleep, I had always been sad.
+I was super hungry I had nothing at all.
+And the agents [intermediaries], they were not with us either, we were with a group.
+My brother was sleeping, I had always been sad.
 Every day I had to cry for my mother, for my family, every day.
 Not about the bad, difficult situation.
-Because I was born in the village, I grew up there.
+Because I was born in village, and I grew there.
 I also walked in the mountains with the sheep.
 I was fit and healthy.
 Then I had no pain in my knee.
-Only my hands and teeth.
+Only on my hands and teeth.
 I was super fit.
-But my brother, he didn’t do any sports when he was in Afghanistan.
+But my brother, He did not do any sport when he was in Afghanistan.
 He was a bit lazy.
 He had a hard time walking or walking but I was fit.
 I was always sad about my mother.
-I tried, I always asked someone else, “Please give your mobile phone.”
+I tried, I always ask someone else: “Give your cell phone please.”
 I want to call my mother.
-But there was no one to help me, no one.
-So one day I was super hungry.
-I was sad too.
-I had seen that Bismillah was sleeping.
+But there was no one to help me, nobody.
+So one day I had super hunger.
+I was also sad.
+I had seen that [name] was sleeping.
 My brother.
 Also the other groups.
 The other people from the other group.
 They were also sleeping.
-So I saw a tree.
-And I went to the tree.
-I knew the other people had food.
-They were super smart, they had taken food.
+So I have seen a tree.
+And I went to that tree.
+I knew other people they had food.
+They were super smart, They had taken food.
 They had almonds, such things.
-Taken in the backpack.
-I was too small.
-My brother was a bit sick.
-And I didn’t know that I had to get food when I left.
-We didn’t have any food with us.
+Taken into the backpack.
+I was a little small.
+My brother a bit sick.
+And I didn’t know I had to get food when I left.
+We had no food with us.
 So I went to the tree.
 I took a few leaves.
-And I ate them.
-That was good!
-That was good, because I was hungry.
-When you’re hungry, everything is good, I think.
+And I ate.
+That was tasty!
+That was nice, because I was hungry.
+If you are hungry then everything is nice, I think.
 I was super hungry and I ate the leaves.
 My brother was sick.
 I had money with me.
-We had a lot of money with us.
+We had a lot of money ourselves.
 When we left Afghanistan.
-When we left the village our mother gave us 1000 dollars.
-And also the friend of our father, he gave us a lot of money.
-Almost 3000 to me, 3000 to my brother.
-On the way you could use it for water and so on.
-We had no problem with money.
-But unfortunately, we weren’t, we’ve never, experienced to leave for a trip or something.
+We had left the village my mother gave us 1000 dollars.
+And also our father’s friend, he gave us a lot of money.
+Almost 3000 to me, 3000 to my brother, dollar.
+Along the way you could use that for water and such.
+That’s why we had no problem with money.
+But unfortunate, we were not, we have never experienced so to leave without a trip or something.
 Such a difficult situation.
-Without papers, without a passport.
+Without papers, without a passport or something.
 We had no experience, I mean.
-I forgot what I had to say.
+I forgot what to say.

 [i] lungs.

-[i] Were they Afghan men?
+[i] Were those Afghan men?

 [r] No?
 They were Kurdish.